loopbackio/loopback.io/pages/en/contrib/Doc-style-guide.md

 *   Instead of "e.g." use "for example".
 *   Instead of "etc." use "and so on".

 Put punctation inside quotation marks when they appear.
-For example:

-Use American spelling and grammar: "behavior" instead of "behaviour," "color" instead of "colour," and so on.

 EXCEPTION: If the item within the quotes is a literal such as used in keystroke entry, or if the meaning would otherwise be unclear, put the comma outside of the quotation mark.
 For example:

-At the prompt enter "Y", then hit Enter.
+> At the prompt enter "Y", then hit Enter.

 ### Capitalization